musk/SbtEclipsify/README.md

 ## Requirements
 If you have scala sources in your project you need to have the [Scala Eclipse plugin][4] installed or else you will not be able to work with the generated project.
 The plugin only adds the scala plugin nature to the project.
 The scala version used by eclipse cannot be set from this plugin but depends on the eclipse plugin's version.
 There is currently no way known to the author to use two different scala versions at the same time.
+If you want to use the android nature you have to have the [ADT plugin][6] installed.
+If you want

 ### Building
 SbtEclipsify uses oh wonder [sbt][5] as the build tool.